tschiemer/midipatcher/README.md

 ## Roadmap / Todos

-- Control command to save/load current setup
 - Test, bugfix and complete current source base
 	- Introduce consistent error/exception system
 - Add examples
 	- Using Max/MSP and PureData matrices in combination with TCP control port
 - Integrate RTPMIDI
-- Add serial port (using asio) - at the moment no test system.
+- *Test* serial port - at the moment no test system.
+- Add TLS for TCPControl..
 - Add case insensitivity of portclasses (for creation descriptors) (?)
+- Control command to save/load current setup (?)

 ## Guide to (Mostly) Harmless Command Line Interfacing